 Note that the recorded loop will be saved to memory.
 To erase the loop from memory, we need to stop the loop and then press the footswitch two times quickly.

 Undo and redo functions are initiated during playback by holding the footswitch down.

 To stop a loop, press the footswitch twice.

 Simple and easy.
 The Nano Looper 360 is cherished for sounding great, having easy controls, and its 11 banks of storable loops.

 Electro-Harmonix 720 Stereo Looper

-We’ve discuss the 360.
-How about the Electro-Harmonix 720 Stereo Looper (link to check the price on Amazon)?
+We've discussed the 360.
+How about the Electro-Harmonix 720 Stereo Looper?
 This larger pedal has more features and is an excellent choice for your looping needs.